acampergue/acampergue.github.io/README.md

 <br/>

-Senior Platform / DevOps Engineer with 18+ years of experience designing and operating CI/CD platforms, container infrastructures, and deployment workflows across large-scale environments.
-Specialized in GitLab, Kubernetes, Docker, Helm, GitOps, and infrastructure automation, with hands-on experience from Linux systems engineering to modern platform engineering.
+Senior Platform / DevOps Engineer with 18+ years of experience designing and operating CI/CD platforms, container infrastructures, and deployment workflows across large-scale environments in defense, gaming, telecom, and payroll/HR software.
+Specialized primarily in Linux, Docker, and Kubernetes, with strong hands-on experience in GitLab, Helm, GitOps, and infrastructure automation.
 CKA, CKAD, LFCS, and LFCE certified.
 Trilingual in French, English, and German, based in Munich.

 # Skills Summary